liamtimms/qutece_pypeline/README.md

 T. Zhou, "Clinical Translation of Quantitative Ultrashort Time-to-Echo Contrast-Enhanced MRA Technique in Renal Imaging."
 Order No. 31234958, Northeastern University, United States -- Massachusetts, 2024.

-Note that the unringing code carries its own citation and LISCENSE if using that submodule.
+Note that the unringing code carries its own citation and LICENSE if using that submodule.

 ## Description